Why should I know my weight and waist size?

 You can see if you are in a higher risk category, and then use BMI to calculate a target weight and monitor progress towards this over time.

-For your waist circumference you just need a tape measure (like the one received in your Heart Matters welcome pack).
+For your waist circumference you just need a tape measure.
 Measure your waist at the mid-point between the bottom of your ribs and the top of your hips.
 For European women this should be no more than 88cm (35in) and for European men no more than 102cm (40in).
 People of African Caribbean, Black African or South Asian heritage should have a circumference of no more than 80cm (32in) for women and 90cm (35.5in) for men, as studies show they are at risk with a lower waist measurement than white European people.